kubicle/nice-emitter/README.md

 - often faster than many existing event emitters: benchmarked against [EventEmitter3](https://github.com/primus/eventemitter3), one of the fastest.
 Try it [in your browser](https://rawgit.com/kubicle/nice-emitter/master/test/index.html)!
 - more object-friendly: listeners can be objects - no need to "bind" on listening methods anymore.
-- stop listening "per listener": no more need to keep each listener function so you can remove it later.
+- you can stop listening "per listener": no more need to store each listener function so you can remove it later.
 - helps you find leaks: debug counting allows each "class" of listeners to set its own maximum number.
-- helps you avoid listening to inexistant events: emitter MUST declare which events it can emit.
+- helps you avoid listening to inexistant events: emitter must declare which events it can emit, hence it can generate an error as soon as you try to listen to an invalid event.

 Read below for more details about these...